 AMFT, Psy.D – Therapist

-Dr. Taylor-Lindheim is dedicated to helping clients find and create positive ways to cope with daily challenges.
+Dr. Taylor is dedicated to helping clients find and create positive ways to cope with daily challenges.
 As a therapist, her commitment is to help individuals with the adversities they’re currently facing and to experience better relationships with significant others, family and friends.
 Her approach is eclectic.
-She provides support that helps individuals learn how to effectively manage life struggles.
-She achieves this by providing healthy coping methods that help clients manage emotions; improve communication, understanding and achieve flexibility.
-Emotional flexibility and mastery.
+She provides support that helps individuals learn to effectively manage life’s struggles.
+She achieves this by providing healthy coping methods that help clients manage emotions, improve communication, as well as achieve emotional flexibility.

-Dr. Taylor-Lindheim began her career in education.
+Dr. Taylor began her career in education.
 She is currently an Adjunct Professor at Argosy University and a Graduate Instructor at The Chicago School of Professional Psychology.
 She has worked for organizations such as Kaplan Learning Services, the University of Redlands and USC.
-Her career focused on training educators in small group instruction with at risk youth, university executive administration and clinical coordination for nursing students.
+Her career focused on training educators in small group instruction with at-risk youth, university executive administration and clinical coordination for nursing students.

-Dr. Taylor-Lindheim is actively involved in the Association of Black Psychologists, the USC Alumni Association and Alpha Kappa Alpha Sorority Inc.
+Dr. Taylor is actively involved in the Association of Black Psychologists, the USC Alumni Association and Alpha Kappa Alpha Sorority, Inc.